Request for Proposals: MESM

 A successful project proposal will meet the following criteria:

-- Represent a significant environmental problem that requires the group to produce a solution
+• Represent a significant environmental problem that requires the group to produce a solution

-- Focus on a precise science and policy or management question
+• Focus on a precise science and policy or management question

-- Provide data for analysis
+• Provide data for analysis

-- Match the interests, expertise, and capabilities of students and faculty
+• Match the interests, expertise, and capabilities of students and faculty

-- Present a feasible project scope, given student experience and availability (must propose a manageable scope of work for a group of 4-5 master’s students spending about 25% of their time during three academic quarters, or 9 months)
+• Present a feasible project scope, given student experience and availability (must propose a manageable scope of work for a group of 4-5 master’s students spending about 25% of their time during three academic quarters, or 9 months)

-- Anticipate financial needs and provide adequate support
+• Anticipate financial needs and provide adequate support

-- Support and prioritize open and professional communication among all parties; proposals should outline a clear client point of contact
+• Support and prioritize open and professional communication among all parties; proposals should outline a clear client point of contact

-- Projects that require completion before March (of the second project year) are not feasible and will not be considered
+• Projects that require completion before March (of the second project year) are not feasible and will not be considered

 Proposal Format & Content

-Download a PDF of this format and content information.
+Download a PDF of this format and content information

 Project proposals are limited to three pages (excluding references, budget and justification, and client letter of support).

-- Title, descriptive of the environmental science and management problem to be solved.
+1. Title, descriptive of the environmental science and management problem to be solved.

-- Name and contact information (email, phone, and affiliation) of the proposer(s).
+2. Name and contact information (email, phone, and affiliation) of the proposer(s).
 Proposers may be clients, faculty, and/or Bren students.
 If you have worked actively with a faculty member or student(s) to write the proposal, please list them as co-authors.
 If more than two Bren students contribute to the proposal, the client and/or students must select two primary student authors.
 If the proposal is selected, the two primary student authors will have the option to be guaranteed membership in the group.

-- Proposed Project (3 pages):
+4. Proposed Project (3 pages):

-h.
+g.
 Internships.
 Clients are encouraged to provide at least one summer internship (see Internships section below) to a student(s) in the Group Project to further the goals of the project, help the student(s) develop professional skills, and build stronger relationships with the client.
-Please describe the number of internships and duties in the client’s letter of support. - SUPPORTING MATERIALS (not counted toward the 3-page limit):
+Please describe the number of internships, including any financial compensation, and duties in the client’s letter of support.

 a.
 Citations.
 Due to the scientific and technical nature of many interdisciplinary environmental problems, authors are encouraged to include citations to support their proposal.

 b.
 Budget and justification.
 Each project chosen by the Group Project Committee will receive $1,000 from the Bren School to cover the group’s basic operations.
-This funding will be held at the school and only accessible to the students.
+This funding will be held at the school and is only accessible to the students.
 The students will determine how to allocate the funds to cover expenses such as conference calls, travel, conference fees, software, etc. If the proposed project requires additional funding for completion, the client must provide that funding.
 If needed, please include a budget with a description of anticipated costs that will be covered by the client.

-c-ii.
-Funding: If the proposed Group Project requires more funding than provided to the students by the Bren School, then the client is responsible for providing those funds.
+• Funding: If the proposed Group Project requires more funding than provided to the students by the Bren School, then the client is responsible for providing those funds.
 Please clearly describe the client's financial commitment in the letter of support.

-Note: If the client is providing direct support for the student intern(s), then the client is responsible for managing those funds.
-If the client is interested in making a gift to the Bren School for a specific Group Project through the Summer Internship Fellowship Fund, then the Bren School will select and provide the fellowship funding to the student intern(s).
+• If the client is interested in making a gift to the Bren School for a specific Group Project through the Summer Internship Fellowship Fund, then the Bren School will select and provide the fellowship funding to the student intern(s).
 Please contact Assistant Dean for Partnerships & Development Dr. Lotus Vermeer (lvermeer@bren.ucsb.edu) for guidance on how to make a gift.
 Gifts can be restricted in support of a specific Group Project and are subject to UCSB’s 6% gift fee.

 Limited Intellectual Property License